President, Medical University of South Carolina

 Lisa K. Saladin, PT, Ph.D. is the Executive Vice President for Academic Affairs and Provost for the Medical University of South Carolina.
 In this role, Dr. Saladin serves as the chief academic officer, responsible for institutional vision setting, strategic planning, oversight and investment for education and biomedical research.
 The Vice President for Research, Associate Provost for Educational Affairs and Student Life and the deans of the six colleges report to the Provost.

-Assistant to the President for Governmental Affairs & Secretary to the Board of Trustees
+Director of Governmental Affairs and Secretary to the Board of Trustees

 Mark Sweatman, MPA